abudaan/vega-multi-view/README.md

 Note that you do not accidentally add the `.css` extension otherwise the css compiler will just add a css @import statement which triggers an extra HTTP request.

-You can also add a pre-compiled stylesheet to your HTML page:
+You can also add the pre-compiled stylesheet to your HTML page:

 ```html
 <link rel="stylesheet" type="text/css" href="https://raw.githubusercontent.com/abudaan/vega-multi-view/v1.1.2/browser/vmv.css" />